Optimistic Navigation: Boost Perceived Performance

 Typically, a query for a list of entities returns partial data, while a query for an entity object returns its full data.
 Use the data from the list of entities to render the detail page optimistically.
 The more data you get in the entity list, the more content can be rendered instantly.

-While optimistic navigation doesn’t reduce server response times, it keeps users engaged during delays, potentially lowering bounce rates.
+Optimistic navigation doesn’t speed up the server but keeps users engaged, which may reduce bounce rates.
 A well-designed optimistic navigation can hide 2-10 seconds of network lag from the user, depending on how fast they are scrolling the page.

 Exposing Heavy Code